hopeatina/neuromosaic/docs/index.md

 ---
-title: "NeuroMosaic Documentation"
+title: "Neuromosaic Documentation"
 description: "Explore the architecture search space for neural networks through interactive visualization and meta-learning"
 ---

-# Welcome to NeuroMosaic
+# Welcome to Neuromosaic

-NeuroMosaic is an innovative platform for exploring and optimizing neural network architectures through interactive visualization and meta-learning.
+Neuromosaic is an innovative platform for exploring and optimizing neural network architectures through interactive visualization and meta-learning.
 By representing architectures as points in a continuous space, we enable intuitive exploration and efficient optimization of neural network designs.

 ## Core Features